I. The Basics & FAQs

 G. I Have a Group of Volunteers!
 Is There A Special Process To Register To Volunteer?

 Yes!
 While we would love to accommodate groups of all sizes, our current warehouse and distribution spaces limit the number of volunteers we can handle at one time.
 For groups with 3-10 people, a volunteer shift must be requested and reserved at least two weeks in advance.
-For groups with 10-20 people, special arrangements must be made by contacting the Volunteer Services Coordinator directly.
+For groups with 10-20 people, special arrangements must be made by contacting the Volunteer Coordinator directly.
 Unfortunately, groups with more than 20 members are difficult to accommodate onsite and will be referred to other organizations or will be asked to split the group across a few days and/or shifts.

 H. How Do I Schedule Shifts?